-These are the products and services I use and are referred to as affiliates.
+These are the WordPress tools, products and services I use and have joined their affiliate programs.
 If you click one of these links and it results in a purchase, at no additional cost to you, I might receive a small commission paid directly to me.
-I have initiated these affiliate relationships on my own, meaning, no one requested that I participate in their affiliate program or feature their products in any way.
-Rather, I enjoy sharing products, services and tools that I currently use or have worked with on client sites that have netted a positive experience.
+I have initiated these affiliate relationships on my own, meaning, no one has requested that I participate in their affiliate program or feature their products in any way.
+Rather, I enjoy sharing products, services and WordPress tools that I currently use or have worked with on client sites that have netted a positive experience.
 This list can change frequently — that’s why we love the tech industry right?

 It would be weird to say I build and work with websites on the Genesis Framework and not be an affiliate, right?
 So yes, this is the best money you can spend to work with the best tried and true platform.
 The Genesis Framework is a mature, lightweight and SEO-friendly (even on top of WordPress’s SEO-friendliness) collection of goodness that we refer to as the parent theme.
 Having a parent theme lets you put all of your “pretty” in a child theme, your presentation layer.
 The benefit of that is you can hack up the child theme to your hearts content while Genesis, your parent theme can stay frequently updated with new WordPress core without losing any of your customizations.